zentralwerkstatt/teaching/art185ai.md

 ## Info

 - No prior programming skills are required but an interest in building such skills is expected.
 - Please note: this syllabus is subject to change until the begin of the Winter quarter.
 - :book: = article/book/blog post, :computer: = close reading of source code, :vhs: = video.
+- Readings that are not linked here will be posted on GauchoSpace *with the beginning of class*
-- Class code repository can be found here: https://github.com/zentralwerkstatt/ART185AI
+- Class code repository will be availabe on GitHub *with the beginning of class*

 ## Syllabus